Missing man was ‘cut up in a chipper’ and fed to hogs, daughter says

 Willis: Sheriff raided my house

-Hewell said she got an out-of-character call from her father between 4 and 5 a.m. on July 4, 2020.
-Willis told her: “The sheriff’s raided my house, but I’ll be OK.”
+Hewell said she got an out-of-character call from her father between 4 a.m. and 5 a.m. on July 4, 2020.
+Willis told her, “The sheriff’s raided my house, but I’ll be OK.”
 That was the last she heard from her father.

 Pike County Sheriff’s Office records show that on July 2, deputies and officers from several other agencies served a search warrant at the home Willis shared with his partner.